 5.5.
 Six-Year Sewer System Management Plan Update

-At a minimum, the Enrollee shall update its Sewer System Management Plan every six (6) years after the date of its last Plan Update due date (for an Enrollee previously regulated by Order 2006-003-DWQ, the six-year period shall commence on the due date of the last Plan Update required under that order) The Updated Sewer System Management Plan must include:Findings from the Enrollee’s Year 3 and Year 6 local program audits; and
+At a minimum, the Enrollee shall update its Sewer System Management Plan every six (6) years after the date of its last Plan Update due date.
+(For an Enrollee previously regulated by Order 2006-0003-DWQ, the six-year period shall commence on the due date identified in section 3.11 of Attachment E1 (Notification, Monitoring, Reporting and Recordkeeping Requirements) of this Order.
+The Updated Sewer System Management Plan must include:

+Elements required in Attachment D (Sewer System Management Plan – Required Elements) of this Order;

+Summary of revisions included in the Plan update based on internal audit findings; and

-All sewer system management-related changes.
+Other sewer system management-related changes.

 The Enrollee’s governing entity shall approve the updated Plan.
-The Legally Responsible Official shall certify and submit the approved updated Plan into the online CIWQS Sanitary Sewer System Database in accordance with section 3.7.
+The Legally Responsible Official shall upload and certify the approved updated Plan in the online CIWQS Sanitary Sewer System Database in accordance with section 3.11.
 (Sewer System Management Plan Reporting Requirements) of Attachment E1 (Notification, Monitoring, Reporting and Recordkeeping Requirements) of this General Order.
 During the time period in between Plan updates, the Enrollee shall continuously document changes to its Sewer System Management Plan in a change log attached to the Plan.

 5.6.
 System Resilience